rohanyh101/go-crawler/README.md

-# GeeksforGeeks Crawler in Go
+# Website Crawler in Go

 A high-performance website crawler built in Go using [GoQuery](https://github.com/PuerkitoBio/goquery) and goroutines for concurrent processing.
 This crawler effectively navigates through an entire domain, collecting URLs while employing various user agents to avoid getting blocked by the domain server.